 Defence Lawyers for DBS Appeals & Referrals

 If the DBS has written to you to let you know that they have received a referral about you, you should consider contacting our DBS solicitors for urgent advice.
 We can advise you tactically about the best approach to take and when we should make written representations to the DBS about your position.

 Once the DBS has considered the information that has been referred to them, they will decide whether they are minded to consider that the information they have been given makes it appropriate to consider barring you.
 If so, they will send you a ‘minded to bar’ letter.

 Minded to bar DBS letter

 Once the DBS has given you a ‘minded to bar’ letter together with a bundle of the documents they are proposing to take into consideration, they will give you 8 weeks to respond to the DBS with your representations.
 It is highly advisable to make written representations in this situation.

 Our DBS solicitors can make legal representations to explain to the DBS why it is inappropriate or disproportionate for the DBS to include you on one or both barred lists.
 You may want to give your version of events, explain the background circumstances, offer mitigation, demonstrate insight and provide character references.

-Our DBS solicitors can guide you through this process and prepare compelling written representations to the DBS, to seek to persuade them not to include you on a barred list.
+Whether you simply wish to know how to respond to a Minded to Bar letter yourself or wish for our DBS solicitors to guide you through this process and prepare compelling written representations to the DBS, to seek to persuade them not to include you on a barred list.

 If the DBS has already made a decision to include you on a barred list, it may be possible to appeal this decision, depending on your circumstances.
 For an appeal to be successful, it is necessary to demonstrate that the DBS made an error of fact or in law.
 It is not possible to simply appeal because of an adverse outcome.

 Asking the DBS to review a previous decision to bar